 City Region Deals are agreements between the UK Government, Scottish Government, local authorities and partners to invest in cities and regions.

-The UK and Scottish Governments will invest £315 million in Inverness and the Highlands.
-The money is being used to build new homes and infrastructure, attract more businesses and good quality jobs, and increase visitor numbers to the region.
-This will boost local economies and improve public services in Inverness and the Highlands.
+The UK and Scottish Governments along with The Highland Council and its partners will together invest £315 million into the region through the deal.
+The money is being used to build new infrastructure, attract more businesses and good quality jobs, and increase visitor numbers to the region.
+This will boost the region’s economy and improve public services in Inverness and the Highlands.

 Ness WiFi roll has been rolled out in Inverness and across the Highlands, from Thurso in the north, to Portee in the west.
 Fast and reliable internet connections are vital for encouraging more people to live, work and study in the region.
 Investment in wifi is helping the Highlands to become the most digitally connected rural region in Europe.